cam-inc/viron/CONTRIBUTING.md

 1. Fork and clone the repo to your local machine.
 2. Copy the .env.template file located at the root of the project and rename it to .env.
-3. Open .env and choose the datastore that aligns best with your environment and level of expertise.
+3. Open the .env file and choose the datastore—either mysql or mongo—that best suits your environment and expertise.
 4. Create a new branch from `develop` with a meaningful name for the task you work on.
 5. Setup by running: `npm install`.
 6. Do your work following the `styleguide` of each package; read the readme.md files in each package directory.